Brain-dead patient gives new life to two people

 Such transplantation has given hopes to thousands of individuals on the waiting lists

-In a major achievement in the organ transplantation history in the country, kidneys of a brain-dead person have been successfully transplanted to two people in Bhaktapur.
+May 18, 2017-In a major achievement in the organ transplantation history in the country, kidneys of a brain-dead person have been successfully transplanted to two people in Bhaktapur.

 The Human Organ Transplant Centre, Bhaktapur—a government owned health facility--transplanted kidneys of Govinda Bahadur Bhujel, 30, of Sindhuli who was declared brain dead a day after he sustained severe injuries in a road accident on May 10.